wheatbread2056/craft2d/README.md

 # Engine
 Craft2D's game engine is just the browser.
 There aren't any libraries besides the one for the seedrandom function.

+> In the future, the engine (or, source code) may be rewritten due to poor optimizations and lack of readability.

 # Future Plans
 Right now (Alpha 1.10, as of June 6th 2025) Craft2D only has a "creative" mode, where you can infinitely modify the world with no consequences, no items, nothing.